Yonggang Huang: Awards and Recognitions

-Yonggang Huang’s papers have received recognitions: Paper on stretchable silicon (Science, 2006) selected for one of “10 Technologies That Will Change the World” by MIT Technology Review Magazine, 2006; Paper titled “An atomistic-based finite-deformation shell theory for single-wall carbon nanotubes” (JMPS, 2008) selected as a “Hot Paper” in engineering by Science Watch, May, 2009 (one paper is selected from all fields of engineering every two months based on citation); Work on stretchable electronics selected as the cover of National Science Foundation budget request to United States Congress for fiscal year 2011; Paper titled “Mechanics of hemispherical electronics” selected by the Editors at Applied Physics Letters as one of the most notable papers in recent years, for highlight in the 50th anniversary edition of the journal, 2012; Work on epidermal electronics featured by NBC Learn, the education arm of NBC, 2013; Paper titled “Mechanics and thermal management of stretchable inorganic electronics” (National Science Review, 2016) received the Outstanding Paper Award, National Science Review, 2017; Paper titled “Epidermal radio frequency electronics for wireless power transfer” (Microsystems & Nanoengineering, 2016) awarded “An Outstanding Paper of Microsystems & Nanoengineering”, 2020.
+Yonggang Huang’s papers have received recognitions: Paper on stretchable silicon (Science, 2006) selected for one of “10 Technologies That Will Change the World” by MIT Technology Review Magazine, 2006; Paper titled “An atomistic-based finite-deformation shell theory for single-wall carbon nanotubes” (JMPS, 2008) selected as a “Hot Paper” in engineering by Science Watch, May, 2009 (one paper is selected from all fields of engineering every two months based on citation); Work on stretchable electronics selected as the cover of the National Science Foundation budget request to United States Congress for fiscal year 2011; Paper titled “Mechanics of hemispherical electronics” selected by the Editors at Applied Physics Letters as one of the most notable papers in recent years, for highlight in the 50th anniversary edition of the journal, 2012; Work on epidermal electronics featured by NBC Learn, the education arm of NBC, 2013; Paper titled “Mechanics and thermal management of stretchable inorganic electronics” (National Science Review, 2016) received the Outstanding Paper Award, National Science Review, 2017; Paper titled “Epidermal radio frequency electronics for wireless power transfer” (Microsystems & Nanoengineering, 2016) awarded “An Outstanding Paper of Microsystems & Nanoengineering”, 2020.
 Paper titled “Flexible electronics with dynamic interfaces for biomedical monitoring, stimulation and characterization” received the Best Paper Award, International Journal of Mechanical System Dynamics, 2022.
-He has been awarded the Honorary Professor from Nanjing University of Posts and Telecommunications, Xi’an Jiaotong University, Southwest Jiaotong University, Huazhong University of Science and Technology, Nanjing University of Science and Technology, Nanjing Tech University, Nanjing University of Aeronautics and Astronautics, Xiangtan University, Beihang University and Shanghai University.
+Paper titled “Millimetre-scale, bioresorbable optoelectronic systems for electrotherapy” (Nature, 2025) selected one of Time’s Best Inventions in 2025.
+He was an Honorary Professor from Nanjing University of Posts and Telecommunications, Xi’an Jiaotong University, Southwest Jiaotong University, Huazhong University of Science and Technology, Nanjing University of Science and Technology, Nanjing Tech University, Nanjing University of Aeronautics and Astronautics, Xiangtan University, Beihang University and Shanghai University.

-Yonggang Huang’s recognitions for undergraduate teaching and advising include the Most Supportive Junior Faculty Member from the Department of Aerospace and Mechanical Engineering, University of Arizona in 1993; On the list of “Teachers Ranked as Excellent by Their Students” in Spring 2003, Spring and Fall 2004, Spring 2005, Fall 2006, and Spring 2007, University of Illinois at Urbana-Champaign; Engineering Council Award for Excellence in Advising from the College of Engineering, University of Illinois at Urbana-Champaign in 2007; Cole-Higgins Award for Excellence in Teaching (one award for a tenured and tenure-track faculty member in engineering each year), McCormick School of Engineering, Northwestern University in 2016 and 2024; and Associated Student Government Faculty and Administrator Honor Roll, Northwestern University in 2018 and 2020.
+Yonggang Huang’s recognitions for undergraduate teaching and advising include the Most Supportive Junior Faculty Member from the Department of Aerospace and Mechanical Engineering, University of Arizona in 1993; On the list of “Teachers Ranked as Excellent by Their Students” in Spring 2003, Spring and Fall 2004, Spring 2005, Fall 2006, and Spring 2007, University of Illinois at Urbana-Champaign; Engineering Council Award for Excellence in Advising from the College of Engineering, University of Illinois at Urbana-Champaign in 2007; Cole-Higgins Award for Excellence in Teaching (one award for a tenured/tenure-track faculty member in engineering each year), McCormick School of Engineering, Northwestern University in 2016 and 2024 (He is the only tenured/tenure-track faculty member to have won it twice in the award history); and Associated Student Government Faculty and Administrator Honor Roll, Northwestern University in 2018 and 2020.